onzag/itemize/docs/tutorials/airbnb/06-reservation.md

 We have just added the planned check in and out in our main search, which is indeed optional, but now when we click to book we realize that they are not prefilled and we have to fill them again, for that we need to pass these dates there, and to do such we will use a reader at our frontpage and pass it via the url query string.

-For that we are going to change our `search.tsx` code where we create the link with the following:
+For that we are going to change our `search.tsx` code where we create the link by replacing where `<div className={props.classes.container}>` is with the following:

 ```tsx
 <Reader id="planned_check_in">